 Powell Bill funds are classified as restricted cash because they can be expended only for the purposes of maintaining, repairing, constructing, reconstructing, or widening of local streets per G.S.
 136-41.1 through 136-41.4.
-Cash held in the Capital Projects Funds are classified as restricted assets for the enterprise fund because their use is restricted to the purpose for which the revenues were received and for customer deposits.
+Cash held in the State Recovery Grant is classified as restricted assets for the General fund because its use is restricted to the purpose for which the revenues were received and for customer deposits.